tecnomod-um/SK-FHIR-IG/CodeSystem-medication-cs.md

       "code" : "other",
       "display" : "Other Medication",
-      "definition" : "A medication other than those specifically listed was prescribed at discharge" },
+      "definition" : "A medication other than those specifically listed was prescribed at discharge" }
-    {
-      "code" : "other-antiplatelet",
-      "display" : "Other Antiplatelet",
-      "definition" : "Other Antiplatelet"
-    }
   ]
 }